 Windows 10 upgrade has not been a happy affair with most users.
-While the issues related to the upgrade of Windows 10 range from no computer sound to the disappearance of the taskbar and desktop, there are also reports of hard drive crash after the installation of Windows 10.
+While the issues related to the upgrade of Windows 10 range from no computer sound to the disappearance of the taskbar and desktop, there are also reports of hard drive crashes after the installation of Windows 10.
 While the question has been visible on quite a few forums, one wonders what could be the reason behind the hard drive crash following the upgrade and update of Windows 10.
 Read on and get the exact hard disk crash reasons as well as crash solutions.

-The major thing one must realize is that Windows 10 upgrade is the hardware-specific.
-Therefore, if you are planning any hardware change after installing your Windows 10 upgrade, you should be prepared for a hard drive crash on Windows 10 PC.
+The major thing one must realize is that Windows 10 upgrade is hardware-specific.
+Therefore, if you are planning any hardware change after installing your Windows 10 upgrade, you should be prepared for a hard drive crash on your Windows 10 PC.
 Many users have to downgrade to the previous variants of Windows to save themselves the trouble of using Windows 10 with a persisting hard drive crash.
 However, if you move to another hardware component, you would be required to have the activation key and repeat the upgrade process.
 The consistent hard drive crash issue has been giving users sleepless nights.
 However, it is not only Windows 10 that causes a hard drive crash.
 Here, we discuss other factors that can cause a hard drive crash within the system.

 Well, to start with your Hard Drive Crash could be due to several reasons.
 This could be because after the upgrade your RAM isn't having enough space for the processes to run simultaneously.
 The corrupted files and programs also contribute to the hard drive crash.
 The presence of a virus or other malware, along with the Blue screen error can be the reason behind the crash.